ssertay/advent-of-code-solutions/README.md

-# advent-of-code-solutions
+# Advent Of Code 2017 Solutions

-My solutions to the small puzzles on http://adventofcode.com/.
+My solutions to the small daily puzzles on http://adventofcode.com/.